Best Dog Sunscreen: Do Dogs Need Sun Protection? Nose Sunblock, Natural Sunscreen, Can You Use Human Sunscreen? And More

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

 Can dogs get sunburned?
 Yes, dogs are just as prone as humans to sunburn and related health conditions like skin cancers.
 So before you head outside for an afternoon in the sun, make sure you’re both protected.
-We’ve found some of the best dog sunscreen products and given you tips on applying them so you’re ready for fun in the sun.
-And, since May is Dog Cancer Awareness Month, spring and warmer months are the perfect time to prepare your dog for a healthy summer.
+I’ve found some of the best dog sunscreen products and given you tips on applying them so you’re ready for fun in the sun.
+And, since May is Canine Cancer Awareness Month, spring and warmer months are the perfect time to prepare your dog for a healthy summer.

 Can You Use Human Sunscreen On Dogs?